userexec/VEC-foot-pedal-linux/README.md

 Note that `toggleoverview.sh` is specific to GNOME and should not be assigned if you're just using this project's udev rules as written--the hwdb rules specify KEYBOARD_KEY_90001 as leftmeta, so it's set to be the Super key by default.
 Only assign a keyboard shortcut to `toggleoverview.sh` if you're changing your pedal's key assignment in `90-vec-usb-footpedal.hwdb`.

 The other scripts rely on `wmctrl`.

+I personally like left pedal assigned to Super, middle to previous workspace, and right to next workspace, then chorded combinations of left-middle to move the active window to previous and left-right to move active window to next.
+This handles most workspace tasks without ever needing to press a key.